-The Fund employs as its investment strategy a program of investing in derivative instruments, which primarily consist of index swaps, futures contracts, and options on securities, securities indices, and futures contracts.
-While the Fund may write (sell) and purchase swaps, it expects primarily to purchase swaps.
-The Advisor attempts to consistently apply leverage to increase the Fund's exposure to 200% of the underlying index, and expects to rebalance the Fund's holdings daily to maintain such exposure.
-Investing in derivative instruments enables the Fund to pursue its investment objective without investing directly in the securities included in the underlying index or in the same proportion that those securities are represented in the Fund's benchmark.
-The Fund's use of derivatives and the leveraged investment exposure created by such use are expected to be significant.
+The Fund employs as its investment strategy a program of engaging in short sales of securities generally included in the underlying index and investing in derivative instruments, which primarily consist of index swaps, futures contracts, and options on securities, securities indices, and futures contracts.
+While the Fund may write (sell) and purchase swaps, it expects primarily to write swaps.
+The Advisor attempts to consistently apply leverage to increase the Fund's exposure to -200% of the underlying index, and expects to rebalance the Fund's holdings daily to maintain such exposure.
+The Fund's investment in derivatives serves as a substitute for directly selling short each of the securities included in the underlying index.
 Certain of the Fund's derivatives investments may be traded in the over-the-counter ("OTC") market.